fabi1816/super-duper-potato/docs/source/roadmap.rst

 CD/CI System
 ------------

-We want to automatize as much as possible and for that we'll use github actions and its thight integration with Azure
+We want to automatize as much as possible and for that we'll use github actions and its tight integration with Azure

 +--------+----------------------------------------+
 | Status | Setup CD/CI system with github actions |